 - When all the loaves are cooked, place them in a dish.
 Put the margarine in a small bowl and lightly brush the surface of the loaves (the side where the garlic and coriander are).
 When all naans are lightly brushed, serve them still hot.

-- When choosing margarine, make sure that it is not hydrogenated and that it does not contain palm oil among its ingredients or any component of animal origin (eg, gelatin or whey).
+- When choosing margarine, see that it is not hydrogenated and does not contain palm oil among its ingredients or any component of animal origin (eg: gelatin or buttermilk).

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!